fblecha/fuel/README.md

 [via Wikipedia](https://en.wikipedia.org/wiki/Labrador_Retriever)

 ```
-fuel will convert it until a HTML file.
+fuel will convert it into a HTML file.

 # Installation